bluwy/whyframe/docs/src/pages/docs/features.md

 # Features

-## HTML extraction
+## Component isolation

+`whyframe` allows you to develop components in isolation by simply wrapping it with an `iframe`.

 `whyframe` works by extracting HTML within an `iframe` as a separate module.
-Non-HTML stuff like scripts and styles are also extracted as they may contain code used by the `iframe` content.
+Non-HTML code like scripts and styles are also extracted as they may contain code used by the `iframe` content.
 See [How it works](/docs/how-it-works) for more details.

-Due to it's naiveness, it may over extract scripts and styles that may cause compile-time or runtime warnings.
-And since HTML outside of the `iframe` is removed, scripts that references it may error.
+Due to it's naiveness, it may over extract scripts and styles that could cause compile-time or runtime warnings.
+And since the HTML surrounding the `iframe` is removed, scripts that reference them may throw an error.

 To prevent this, make sure your code have proper null-handling when accessing potentially removed HTML elements.
 This may improve in the future with better preliminary dead-code elimination.

 ## Custom templates

 By default, `@whyframe/core` provides a minimal HTML template used by an `iframe` to render the content.
-To change this, `@whyframe/core` has a `template` option to specify a custom template.
-Here's an example for Vite
+To change this, `@whyframe/core` has a `template` option to use a different template instead:

 ```js
 export default defineConfig({